catatonicTrepidation/ShapeshifterHtml/README.md

 # ShapeshifterHtml
-Attempt to create a good search algorithm to solve Neopet's Shapeshifter Game.
+Using A* to solve Neopet's Shapeshifter Game.

 The goal is to use all the rotation pieces to make the entire board the goal picture.

+Still looking for better heuristics, and optimizing speed.
+(It gets pretty slow when the board is large enough)

 <img src="https://i.imgur.com/uqD0tvT.png" height="50%" width="50%">